Verbasik/Weekly-arXiv-ML-AI-Research-Review/2025/week-01_&_02/review.md

 $$I_L = g_L (V_m - E_L)$$

-где:
+where:
-- $g_{Na}$, $g_K$, $g_L$ — максимальные проводимости для ионов натрия, калия и тока утечки соответственно (См/м²). Эти параметры отражают плотность соответствующих ионных каналов на мембране.
+- $g_{Na}$, $g_K$, $g_L$ — maximum conductances for sodium, potassium, and leak currents, respectively (S/m²).
+These parameters reflect the density of corresponding ion channels in the membrane.
-- $E_{Na}$, $E_K$, $E_L$ — равновесные потенциалы (потенциалы Нернста) для ионов натрия, калия и тока утечки соответственно (В). Они определяются концентрацией ионов внутри и снаружи клетки.
+- $E_{Na}$, $E_K$, $E_L$ — equilibrium (Nernst) potentials for sodium, potassium, and leak currents, respectively (V).
+These are determined by intra- and extracellular ion concentrations.
-- $m$ — переменная активации натриевых каналов (безразмерная, от 0 до 1). Описывает вероятность открытия натриевых каналов.
+- $m$ — sodium channel activation variable (dimensionless, 0–1), representing the probability of sodium channel opening.
-- $h$ — переменная инактивации натриевых каналов (безразмерная, от 0 до 1). Описывает вероятность того, что натриевые каналы не будут заблокированы.
+- $h$ — sodium channel inactivation variable (dimensionless, 0–1), representing the probability that sodium channels are not blocked.
-- $n$ — переменная активации калиевых каналов (безразмерная, от 0 до 1). Описывает вероятность открытия калиевых каналов.
+- $n$ — potassium channel activation variable (dimensionless, 0–1), representing the probability of potassium channel opening.

-Переменные активации и инактивации $m$, $h$, и $n$ являются функциями мембранного потенциала и времени и описываются дифференциальными уравнениями первого порядка:
+The activation and inactivation variables $m$, $h$, and $n$ are functions of membrane potential and time, governed by first-order differential equations:

 $$\frac{dm}{dt} = \alpha_m(V_m) (1-m) - \beta_m(V_m) m$$